Everyday, as I routinely scroll through Instagram, my eyes are plagued with of celebrities and socialites trying to sell me something.

 Same goes with the teeth whitening products.
 Are they safe?
 Do they even work?

-Can you really say that something works if your post a few pictures showing so.
+Can you really say that something works if your post a few pictures showing so?
 With photo-editing tools and apps readily available who knows…

 I was going to post some examples of the products mentioned in this post but I thought the bare minimum mention of what they are should be enough.
-Perhaps I am being sceptical, having never tried any of these products myself, but there is really something fishy going on here.
+Perhaps I am being skeptical, having never tried any of these products myself, but there is really something fishy going on here.